Randy & Sandy Smith named

-Chamber’s Citizen of the Year
+Chamber’s Citizens of the Year

-2019 Citizen of the Year
+2020 Citizens of the Year

-Citizen of the Year Criteria
+Citizen of the Year

-Previous Citizen of the Year Recipients
+Previous Citizen of The Year Recipients

 2018 Barry Bowers

 2017 Mark Mingenback

 2014 Jan Westfall

 2010 Wally Straub

 2006 Bill Berryman